suptext/suptext.github.io/code/from/2024/07/26/building-quickset.md

 Little did I know about the many that had gone before me solving these exact things.
 Although I had some experience with JavaScript at this time from building [Observable notebooks](https://observablehq.com) in the year-and-a-half before, never did I make the jump from formalising the (often disorganised) notebooks into something more reusable.
 For instance, why someone would use `classes` in their code eluded me.
-It just seemed a needlessly complex way to combine JavaScript functions into a ano --- what exactly?
+It just seemed a needlessly complex way to combine JavaScript functions into a --- what exactly?

+There just seemed to many ways to represent your requirements with clear intent.
+How did I get to this point?

 ### From note to notebook
 I felt comfortable enough with the language basics but it had been a long road to get there.